godot-sdk-integrations/godot-admob/README.md

 Both `Android` and `iOS` exports require several configuration settings.

 ### <img src="addon/icon.png" width="18"> File-based Export Configuration
-In order to enable file-based export configuration, an `export.cfg` file should be placed in the `addons/AdmobPlugin` directory with the file contents formatted as in the example below:
+In order to enable file-based export configuration, an `android_export.cfg` or an `ios_export.cfg` file should be placed in the `addons/AdmobPlugin` directory with the file contents formatted as in the example below:

 ```
 [General]